txhammer68/plasma-Lockscreen-nest-hub/readme.md

 ### Plasma changes
 _____________
-Use Plasma Look And Feel Explorer installed as plasma-sdk to create a new Look and Feel Theme within /home/.local/share/plasma/look-and-feel/"Your Theme' This is required as Breeze LnF theme has all the components needed to customize the Lockscreen.
+Use Plasma Look And Feel Explorer installed as plasma-sdk to create a new Look and Feel Theme within /home/.local/share/plasma/look-and-feel/'Your Theme' This is required as Breeze LnF theme has all the components needed to customize the Lockscreen.
 Copy the folders from Breeze > /usr/share/plasma/look-and-feel/org.kde.breeze.desktop/contents/ to your new theme folder created above.

 Use the qml files supplied to over-ride the default plasma ones // backup originals first
-* edit both Clock.qml and LockscreenUi.qml and change import statements for JS to path of download or home directory
+* edit the supplied Clock.qml and LockscreenUi.qml and change import statements for JS to path of your home directory
 * import statments for gmail, weather in LockscreenUi.qml, calendar event in Clock.qml
 * copy Clock.qml to /home/.local/share/plasma/look-and-feel/"Your Theme'/components/
 * copy LockScreenUi.qml to /home/.local/share/plasma/look-and-feel/"Your Theme'/contents/lockscreen/